teachingaway/teachingaway.github.io/pages/design-patent-basics.md

 If you have existing *utility* patent applications, you can use them as a springboard for design patents.
 You can pull *design* patents out of the existing utility patent drawings, and even benefit from the earlier utility patent application filing date (that is, the potential universe of prior art that can be used against your design patent is limited to prior art dated before your earlier utility patent).

-**Animated UI Elements**.
-Animated UI elements are some of the most effective and engaging tools.
-[Smart animations](http://azumbrunnen.me/blog/transitions-in-ux-design/) help users understand transitions and keep focused on what’s important.
-For example animated scrolling, collapsing forms, progressive disclosure, pull to refresh, [pull to create new entry](http://realmacsoftware.com/clear/), and animating changes in focus have all become standard building blocks.
-(Adrian Zumbrunnen’s subtly animated [toggle menu](http://azumbrunnen.me/blog/transitions-in-ux-design/) is also fantastic).

-For animated UI elements, use multiple drawings to depict different states.
-Animated and Interactive UI elements are candidates for *utility* patents as well as design patents.

 # Conclusion